 Instead, hacked account details for newer instant cash transfer services such as Cash App ($47) and to a lesser extent, Venmo ($14) have become more appealing as they become increasingly popular with small businesses and consumers.

 Regardless of the individual service, hacked web wallets remain a mainstay of the dark web markets as they are central to so many scams.

 Hacked Verizon accounts ($102.50) are almost ten times more expensive than last year as they are currently being bundled with associated personal data, such as Social Security Number (SSN), Zip Code, and date of birth, and therefore tailor made for identity theft and account takeovers.

-Prior to the pandemic, Skype accounts ($7) were worth little more than a dollar.
+In previous years, Skype accounts ($7) were worth little more than a dollar.
 However, with the newfound reliance around the world on video calls, Skype log-ins are suddenly much more appealing to cybercriminals.

 Online retail accounts are currently selling for between $4 and $15, with the most expensive being Wowcher ($15), eBay and Amazon (both $14.50).

 The 53% drop in price of hacked Amazon accounts compared to last year may well be due to Amazon tightening its controls following the discovery of a massive fraud last year.
 Despite this, Amazon accounts remain valuable to would-be fraudsters due to the high likelihood of stored payment details and sheer scope for scams.

 Note the average price for Amazon accounts in general is slightly higher than for Amazon Prime Video ($13), as a number of cheaper listings for the streaming-only version of the service (ie lacking the full Prime membership benefits) brought down its average.